Amazing UFO homes that are out of this world

 Spodnic spaceship, Pembrokeshire, UK

-Known as the Spodnic spaceship, the pad was designed for two adults and two children and features a double bed and a set of bunks.
-The snug interior has been decorated with tin foil, inflatable alien toys and colourful fixtures for a futuristic finish.
+Known as the Spodnic spaceship, the pad was designed for two adults and two children and features a double bed and a set of bunk beds.

 Spodnic spaceship, Pembrokeshire, UK